limosek/lvpn/README.md

 # LVPN

-Blockchain powered VPN with anonymization for sharing.
+Blockchain powered VPN for sharing and anonymity with decentralisation.
 See [Homepage](https://lethean.space)

 ## Installation